What is Breast Lift?

 • You have a positive outlook, with a clear and realistic vision of what you want the procedure do for you

-There are three common incision patterns that are used in breast lifting procedure.
+There are three common incision patterns that are used in breast lifting procedures.
 Which of these incisions is used for you depends on the extent of the correction needed for you and also the kind of procedure you want to combine with your breast lift surgery.

 The traditional method requires three incisions: Around the areola, vertically down from the breast crease and horizontally along the breast crease.
 This pattern is used when there is a significant degree of sagging in the breasts and if the procedure is combined with breast reduction.